thepablosantos/Cybersecurity-Tryhackme-Journey/Learning-Paths/Web-Fundamentals.md

 - ✅ HTTP in Detail
 - ✅ Burp Suite: The Basics

-## Habilidades Desenvolvidas
+## Developed Skills

-- Compreensão profunda de como aplicações web funcionam
+- Deep understanding of how web applications work
-- Identificação e exploração de vulnerabilidades web comuns
+- Identification and exploitation of common web vulnerabilities
-- Uso profissional do Burp Suite
+- Professional use of Burp Suite
-- Metodologias de teste de aplicações web
+- Web application testing methodologies

-## Notas
+## Notes

-Este path se sobrepõe parcialmente com o **Penetration Tester** path, mas com foco específico em web application security.
-As rooms são organizadas para evitar duplicação.
+This path partially overlaps with the **Penetration Tester** path, but with specific focus on web application security.
+Rooms are organized to avoid duplication.